 These first aid tips are no substitute for thorough knowledge of first aid.

-St John Ambulance First Aid Course.
+Attend a St John Ambulance First Aid Course.

 All head injuries are potentially serious and require proper assessment because they can result in impaired consciousness.
 Injuries may be associated with damage to the brain tissue or to blood vessels inside the skull, or with a skull fracture.